 I had LASIK surgery for nearsightedness seven years ago and would now like farsightedness surgery for close-up vision.
 If it’s possible to even do this, what is the likelihood that the surgery will work?

 This can work depending on the topographic map of your eye and thickness—however, I typically discourage this because as your eye ages, the reading power needs change but the laser treatment will not account for this change and you eventually may need readers again.
-One possible solution that will be available in the next few years here in the U.S. are corneal inlays for near vision.
-The two that we will see first are Kamra and Raindrop.
-There are two such inlays approved in Europe and Asia—it’s just a slower approval process here in the U.S.
+One possible solution is corneal inlays.
+These tiny devices are placed inside the eye to correct near vision.
+One corneal inlay, KAMRA, is FDA-approved and available now, and another is under review.